R/cmb_table.R

 #' cmb <- new(CmbTable, keyLen)

-#' # or, with variable names
+#' # or, giving the variable names:

 #' cmb <- new(CmbTable, keyLen, varNames)